+We apply the same principles of a normal manufacturing supply chain to data, and the advantage of that is that executives speak that language.
+As we discuss supply chains, we are really establishing a common vocabulary around data that executives can understand.
 The advantage of that is that executives will be more likely to fund the data, more likely to support enterprise data, more likely to pay for the business intelligence tools around data that we need in order to manage it.
 So it's actually a really effective expectations management tool.

 In fact, if we can talk about the data lifecycle from a raw goods standpoint through to manufactured products at the end, then you have got a tangible product at the end of the supply chain.
 Executives start to get that more.
 The advantage of the supply chain analogy is really also about the quantification of the value of data as it goes through the supply chain.

 We are all really used to the concept of the production line, and finished foods emerging at the end of the production line are valuable and quantifiable and saleable by the company.
 And so executives learn about the data supply chain, and they go, “Ah, you know what, I can probably apply the tools and efficiencies to the data supply chain that I can’t to my regular manufacturing supply chain.
 I can speak the same language and maybe even get the same value from my data.